binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

        <button type="submit" class="btn btn-default" name="submit">Submit</button>
     </form>

-The below attack code can be found at the NodeGoat [tutorial for CSRF](https://nodegoat.herokuapp.com/tutorial/a8), along with the complete example that ckarande crafted, and an accompanying tutorial video of how the attack plays out:
+The attack code below can be found at the NodeGoat [tutorial for CSRF](https://nodegoat.herokuapp.com/tutorial/a8), along with the complete example that ckarande crafted, as well as an accompanying tutorial video of how the attack plays out:

 {title="Snippet from attackers website", linenos=off, lang=html, linenos=on}
     <html lang="en">